python/cpython/Doc/reference/compound_stmts.rst

 .. index:: irrefutable case block, case block

-An irrefutable case block is a catch-all case block.
+An irrefutable case block is a match-all case block.
 A match statement may have at most one irrefutable case block, and it must be last.

 A case block is considered irrefutable if it has no guard and its pattern is